 Dr. Vinson completed a rotating medicine and surgery internship at Georgia Veterinary Specialists in Atlanta, GA followed by an emergency and critical care internship at VCA Veterinary Referral Associates in Gaithersburg, MD.
 He remained at VCA for a second year as a staff emergency veterinarian before heading to Los Angeles where he completed a cardiology internship at Animal Specialty and Emergency Center.
 Dr. Vinson joined the team in 2015 and feels passionate about providing quality veterinary care for your pets.
 In his free time, Dr. Vinson enjoys friends and family, hiking, camping, and playing a variety of sports.

 Steven Loy is the Hospital Manager of Stevenson Village Animal Hospital.
 He attended Penn Foster to become a Veterinary Assistant to learn more about animals and to make a difference.
-Steven currently lives in Owing Mills, Maryland with his two dogs, Ryker and Lucy.
-In his spare time he volunteers at the Maryland SPCA.
+Steven currently lives in Owings Mills, Maryland with his three dogs, Ryker, Channah and Corduroy.
+In his spare time, he loves to go camping and volunteers at the Maryland SPCA.
 A fun fact about Steven is that he has a degree in music and loves to sing!

 Amanda is a Veterinary Technician at Stevenson Village Animal Hospital and graduate of the Bel Rea Institute of Animal Technology.
 She received her Associate Degree in Applied Science of Veterinary Technology and began working in the veterinary field in 2010.
-Originally from Colorado, Amanda currently lives in Taneytown, Maryland with her three children and two dogs.
+Originally from Colorado, Amanda currently lives in Taneytown, Maryland with her four children, two dogs, two cats, and 10 chickens.
+In her free time Amanda likes to go camping, fishing and hiking.

 Heidi joined the Stevenson Village team in 2020 as a Veterinary Technician.
 She received her Bachelor's degree in Veterinary Medical Technology from Wilson College in 2018 and completed her clinical training at Towson Veterinary Hospital.
 Heidi has had a passion for animals since she was young and knew from an early age that she wanted to help them by working in a medical profession.
 She thoroughly enjoys the puppy and kitten visits at the hospital and has a professional interest in dental orthopedics.